0x9900/fllog/README.md

  > Replace /usr/local/bin with the path to the program.

 The mode can be either "udp" or "pipe"
-For more information call "fllog --help" on a terminal
+For more information, call "fllog --help" on a terminal

 For example:
 <EXEC>/usr/local/bin/fllog udp --ipaddress 127.0.0.1 --port 2237</EXEC>

-fldigi to macloggerdx logger
+fldigi to MacLoggerDX logger

 positional arguments:
   {pipe,udp}